zakerytclarke/teapot/index.md

 }
 </style>

-___Your customers communicate in natural language... start talking to them like they do__
+<b style="font-style:italic">Your customers communicate in natural language... start talking to them like they do</b>

 # Solutions
 - Effortlessly schedule appointments